Residents evacuated after fire erupts at Fresno apartment building

 FRESNO, Calif.
-(KSEE) – 24 units at an apartment complex in east-central Fresno were evacuated after a fire broke out and spread quickly on Tuesday night.
+(KGPE) – 24 units at an apartment complex in east-central Fresno were evacuated after a fire broke out and spread quickly on Tuesday night.

 The Fresno Fire Department says the fire started in one unit in the middle building of an apartment complex near Maple Avenue and Fountain Way.